Top 53 American Flag Tattoo Ideas [2022 Inspiration Guide]

-American Flag Tattoo FAQs
+American Flag Tattoo FAQ

-It’s important to get a firm idea of the way in which your chosen artist does their pricing for American Flag tattoos.
+It’s important to get a firm idea of the way in which your chosen artist does their pricing for American flag tattoos.

-The most in demand artists can charge as much as $500 per average, while gifted apprentices and the less experienced may charge only $75.
+The most in-demand artists can charge as much as $500 per average, while gifted apprentices and the less experienced may charge only $75.
 The average per hour price is from $150-$200 per hour

-American flag etiquette is important – those adjudged to have mishandled, besmirched, or willingly damaged the American flag are subject to Federal law.
+American flag etiquette is important; those adjudged to have mishandled, besmirched, or willingly damaged the American flag are subject to federal law.
 Those flags tattered or shredded by natural attrition must be disposed of in an appropriately dignified manner and replaced.